I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 | object_key | Object key |

-| object_version_id | Version ID (NULL in non-versioning environments) |
+| object_version_id | Version ID (NULL in non-versioned environments) |

 | name | Annotation name |

-| last_modified_date | Annotation last modified datetime |
+| last_modified_date | Annotation last modified date/time |

 | size | Annotation size (bytes) |